Computer Technology & Electronics

 board was an improvement on the ESI board and could be used as replacement

-provided the installed was willing to do a few wiring changes.
+provided the installer was willing to do a few wiring changes.

 - Second and Third Application Hardware:

-- PCB (printed circuit board) layout was done by a colleague using
+- PCB (printed circuit board) layout was done on an Apple Macintosh by a colleague using

 McCad from Vamp Inc.